xa17d/pullpub/README.md

 `run_and_connect.sh` will create a new Container, mount `pullpub-docker/test/config` into `/app/config`.
 Port `80` from Docker is mapped to `8080` on the host.

+The admin panel can be accessed via `http://localhost:8080/admin/`.

 ## Run unit tests
 ```bash#
 ./gradlew test